qansa1/oibsip_task1/README.md

-# oibsip_task1
+# oibsip_task1 CALCULATOR LEVEL 2 task 1
-This is a calculator i created as a part of my internship in Oasis Infobyte.
+This is a calculator I created as a part of my internship in Oasis Infobyte.